Hamiltonian delay equations -- examples and a lower bound for the number of periodic solutions: Introduction and main results

-Replacing the Hamiltonian term $H(v(t))$ in~\eqref{e:AH} by a delay term such as $H(v(t)) \,K (v(t-\tau))$ or by any of the terms described in Sections~\ref{s:2} and~\ref{s:4}, we get as critical point equation a delay equation on~$M$.
-Thus, if we start from a delay action functional and compute the critical point equation, then an ``accident'' as for~\eqref{e:Hamtau} cannot happen, and we always get a meaningful equation.

-General DDEs can be readily defined on manifolds, see Section~12.1 of~\cite{HaVL93} and~\cite{Oli69}, and there are a few results on periodic orbits of such systems, see \cite{BCF09} and the references therein.
+General DDEs can be readily defined on manifolds, see Section~12.1 of~\cite{HaVL93} and~\cite{Oli69}.
 In contrast, there seems to be no concept of a Hamiltonian delay equation on manifolds.
 Our approach at least provides a natural notion of such an equation and a tool for finding periodic solutions.

+Results on periodic orbits of DDEs are very scarce, even in~$\R^d$, see the end of the introduction to~\cite{AFS2}, and \cite{BCF09} and the references therein.
+The only previous multiplicity results for Hamiltonian DDEs are for a certain class of equations of the form~\eqref{e:Liu} in~$\R^{2n}$, \cite{Liu12}, and for a special class of Hamiltonian delay equations with piece-wise smooth orbits on symplectically aspherical manifolds, \cite{AFS2}, where the Arnold conjectures were derived from classical Lagrangian Floer homology by an iterated graph construction.

-\m \ni {\bf 2.\ A calculus of variations for Hamiltonian DDEs.} While the theory of DDEs is meanwhile quite rich~\cite{HaVL93}, it is nonetheless much less developed than the theory of ODEs.
+\m \ni {\bf Outlook: A calculus of variations for Hamiltonian DDEs.} In the rest of this introduction we further comment on why we believe that our approach to Hamiltonian delay equations is promising.

+While the theory of DDEs is meanwhile quite rich~\cite{HaVL93}, it is nonetheless much less developed than the theory of ODEs.
 One reason is that for DDEs there is no local flow on the given manifold, and so the whole theory is less geometric and more cumbersome.

 In sharp contrast to general ODEs, Hamiltonian ODEs can be studied by variational methods, thanks to the action functional.
 For one thing, the action functional (even though neither bounded from below nor above, and strongly indefinite) can be used to do critical point theory on the loop space, as was first demonstrated by Rabinowitz~\cite{Rab78}.
 At least as important, one can see symplectic topology as the geometry of the action functional.
 (This is almost the title and exactly the content of Viterbo's paper~\cite{Vi92}, and also in the book~\cite{HoZe94} the action functional is the main tool.)
 For instance, a selection of critical values of the action functional by min-max leads to numerical invariants of Hamiltonian systems and symplectic manifolds, that have many applications.
 The climactic impact of the action functional into symplectic dynamics and topology, however, is Floer homology, which is Morse theory for the action functional on the loop space.